OMS1996/leetcode_python/README.md

       return []

- - XOR : Exclusive or
+ - XOR : Exclusive OR : if it is present in one but not present in the other